-For many HSPs, the world of work has been such a gloomy place that the idea of “best jobs” for the highly sensitive person may seem laughable.
-Do “best jobs” for highly sensitive people even exist?
+For many HSPs, the world of work has been such a gloomy place that the idea that there might be jobs that a highly sensitive person might actually like may seem laughable.
+Do “best jobs for highly sensitive people” even exist?

 Well, I want you to know that I’m definitely not joking!
 There are jobs where HSPs can really shine and apply their gifts without burning themselves out in the process. 🙂

 I plan to give you examples of career fields and specific job titles, but my list will not be all-encompassing and I don’t want you to rule anything out just because it didn’t make my list.
 So I want to start by giving you some general characteristics to keep an eye out for as you consider your options.

 What To Look For In A Job If You Are A Highly Sensitive Person